jasciullo/Sciullo-Portfolio/final_project_and_presentation/assignments_3-4.md

 The interactive county map designed via Tableau helps to illustrate the counties in PA that are at risk for potential outbreak.
 I find it interesting that a state can rank at the accepted percentage to be considered to have herd immunity (achieving a vaccination rate in the population of 95% or greater) but individual counties can be lower.

-I ended up pulling back from a lengthy description about what measles is – and timeline for the disease (including key points in history) to focus on why vaccination – and in particular vaccination against measles – is an important public health issue for everyone.
-I work a number of public health professionals – so when asking for feedback on my designs I went outside of this network to get a different perspective on how I was telling my story through data.
+I ended up pulling back from a lengthy description about the signs, symptoms, and ways measles is contracted.
+I also omitted a timeline for the disease - including key points in vaccine history - to focus on why vaccination against measles is an important public health issue for everyone.
+I work with a number of public health professionals, so when asking for user feedback on my designs I went outside of this network to obtain an alternate perspective on how I was telling my story through data.

-I think that the FRED Simulation software does this in a great way.
-I would have liked to have shared this in a more elegant way.
-There are animations about herd immunity all over the internet – but I would argue that most of the people who are reviewing them are people who already know that herd immunity is public health in action!

 # Class Presentation